NursultanMaulen/ToDoListTask3/README.md

 CREATE DATABASE todo_list;
 ```

+4. Configure the database connection:
+   - Copy `config.example.json` to `config.json`
-4. Update the database connection settings in `internal/repository/postgres.go` if needed.
+   - Update the database settings in `config.json` with your PostgreSQL credentials

 ### Development